Kwensiu/Rscoop/README_en.md

 <summary>Click to expand</summary>
 <br>

 For lazy people, an animated "Update All" button will be displayed globally in the lower right corner ~~with a bouncy animation~~.

-Of course, Rscoop has already implemented scheduled automatic bucket/software updates (added by AmarBego), so I've provided a toggle for displaying this button.
+Of course, Rscoop has already implemented scheduled automatic bucket/software updates (added by AmarBego), so I've provided a toggle for displaying this button.<br>

 ![UpdateAllButton](docs/assets/images/UpdateAllButton.png)